 “Bulky coats and clothing often require the harness to be loosened to accommodate the attire,” Jenkins explains.
 “The harness will appear to be tight, but the crash forces during an accident cause the bulky clothing to compress leaving extra space between the child and the harness.”
 (There is no age limit when it comes to seat protection: Experts say adults are also more secure when buckled in without their puffer coats.)

 As most parents know, getting your child into a car seat is a time-consuming chore all by itself, nevermind when you have to get them out of a coat and you’re freezing yourself.
+(You’ll be able to relate to these other 16 things parents of young children wish others knew.)
 Jenkins recommends these tips for a busy parent to keep their child protected and warm while traveling:

 - Remove the coat.
 Secure your child in the car seat without a coat.
 Then place the bulky coat backwards on the child on top of the straps.